hassanzohdy/mongez-react-utils/README.md

 > Added in V1.1.0

-Generating keys for the elements in the array is a good practice, but it's not always easy to do it specially if you're dealing with inputs inside the array, luckily, `uniqueKeys` utility will generate for each object.
+Generating keys for the elements in the array is a good practice, but it's not always easy to do it specially if you're dealing with inputs inside the array, luckily, `uniqueKeys` utility will generate a unique id for each object.

 ```tsx
 import { uniqueKeys } from '@mongez/react-utils';